 On the other hand, the validation phase:

 - Requires production-like conditions (infrastructure, configuration, artifacts, user data).
-It can be run in a live environment in the form of a Pilot.
+It can be run in a live environment as a Pilot.

 - Is used to ensure the operability of the solution, the satisfaction of business needs, and the validation of the concept of operations.
 It is used as the basis for user acceptance and the transfer of ownership to the client.